Share on social media

 This sets off a tense back and forth, and two stellar performances that are largely set in Sam’s sparsely decorated basement.
 The setting, and more importantly the storyline’s almost singular focus on Alan and Sam, make us feel like we’re watching a two-man play, a riveting production that is much more intimate than the usual therapist/patient television scenes.

-Despite the nearly impossible task before him, and the stakes of that task – Alan is trying to save his own life, while also trying to keep Sam from killing anyone else in the process – the therapist is able to focus in on his goals and makes a sincere effort at treating Sam.
+Despite the nearly impossible task before him and the stakes of that task (Alan is trying to save his own life while also trying to keep Sam from killing anyone else in the process), the therapist can focus in on his goals and makes a sincere effort at treating Sam.
 Here we see, or rather hear, a particularly powerful and effective bit of voicework from Carell.
 He trains Alan’s voice to remain meticulously soothing and nurturing in his daily chats with Sam, when we see in other moments, alone in his basement prison, he is rattled, terrified for himself and the others he knows Sam will likely kill.